 Is Your Credit Score Tied to Your Age?

 When trying to figure out the answer to this age-old question – when does your credit score start? – some might assume that your credit score starts as soon as you turn 18.
 This is not the case.
 In theory, an individual could go his or her entire life without starting a credit score, if he or she does not open a line of credit for six months or more.
 The only thing turning 18 does, in terms of your credit score, gives you the ability to open a line of credit in your own name – you CAN start your credit score at 18, but it’s not automatic.
 Still, many people start building credit when they’re young, even if it happens to be bad credit.
 Generation Z, the generation of individuals born in 1996 or later, average 1.29 credit cards per person, demonstrating that even these young people are building credit.
 (A lot of it happens to be bad credit, as the generation’s average credit score is 631, which is generally considered poor, but it’s credit nonetheless.)
 So, for many people the answer to the question, “when does your credit score start?” is at a young age, upon obtaining a credit card or two.

-You can check if your credit score has started, and what it is, from any one of the three major credit reporting agencies (Equifax®, Experian®, and TransUnion®), once a year on AnnualCreditReport.com, or by calling 1-877-322-8228.
+You can check if your credit score has started, and what it is, from any one of the three major credit reporting agencies (Equifax®, Experian®, and TransUnion®), or sign up for an online service to check, track and improve your credit score.